aliibarry/dia-nn_in_parallel/README.md

 ## Part 1 Spectral library

 Generate a general spectral library based on FASTAs.
 Only need to run once, but can specify `--min-pr-mz XXX --max-pr-mz XXX` to match part 2.
-Unclear if this increases quantification speed due to slightly smaller overall spectral library?
+For reduced search spaces, can re-run with modified paramters as it will increase quantification speed due to smaller overall spectral library.
+Takes 6-24 hours, depending on the FASTAs providing + size of the search space (possibly longer, without providing an `--min-pr-mz XXX --max-pr-mz XXX`).

 ## Part 2 Quantification